Haiku Society of America: History

 Early members included Nicholas A. Virgilio, Elizabeth Searle Lamb, L.A.
 Davidson (Laura Agnes), Virginia Brady Young, Alan Pizzarelli, and Anita Virgil.
 American poet Cor van den Heuvel first attended a meeting in 1971.
 Annual readings and lectures featured translators such as Cid Corman, Donald Keene, and Hiroaki Sato, as well as speakers from Japan including scholar Kenkichi Yamamoto, and haiku poet Sumio Mori.
 For a period, the official magazine of the society was called Haiku West, and was edited by Leroy Kanterman.

 In the early 1970s, the Haiku Society of America formed a committee to agree on a definition of haiku, which they submitted to the publishers of several English dictionaries, and became the first widely accepted definition, which has continued to be revised over the years.
 In 1975, HSA held sessions focusing on renga, and published the 36-verse kasen format in its newsletter.
 By 1989, the society had a few hundred members located throughout North America, Europe, and Japan, and was publishing a quarterly magazine, with no paid staff.

 In 1994, the society produced A Haiku Path, an important work documenting the history of Western haiku.
 Frogpond was one of the two most prominent haiku journals, along with Modern Haiku, and many poets were published in both.

 In 1996 and 1997, the Haiku Society of America and the Haiku International Association held reciprocal conferences in Chicago and Tokyo.
 By 1997, HSA membership had grown to 700, having more than doubled in the space of 12 years.

 Since 1993, the society has published an annual membership anthology.

 Past presidents

-From 1979 to 1981, Hiroaki Sato, a translator of Japanese poetry into English, served as president of the Haiku Society of America.
+From 1979 to 1981, Hiroaki Sato, a translator of Japanese poetry into English, served as president.
 Other past presidents have included poet, historian, and editor Elizabeth Searle Lamb; poet Cor van den Heuvel; poet Lee Gurga, a translator of contemporary Japanese poets and editor of Modern Haiku; and John Stevenson, who was also an editor of Frogpond.